1. Output information

 Sales data collection

-The same sources are utilised to compile weights required for PPIs for both the previous rebasing method and the new annual chain-linked method.
 Sales data are gathered from several different organisations and surveys to ensure full coverage and representativeness of all product groups.
 These are all price updated before being used as weights in the PPIs.

-UK manufactures’ sales by product (ProdCom)
+UK manufacturers' sales by product (ProdCom)

-Department for Business, Energy and Industrial Strategy (BEIS)
+Department for Energy Security and Net Zero (DESNZ)

 International Steel Statistics Bureau (ISSB)

 The ProdCom survey only offers partial annual sales values coverage of the UK steel industry in the PPI gross sector output (GSO); the remainder is covered by surveys conducted by the International Steel Statistics Bureau (ISSB).
+Export sales values are removed using the same method conducted for ProdCom before being price updated as part of the annual chain-linking process.

 Annual Business Survey (ABS)

 The Annual Business Survey (ABS) is a sample survey that collects annual sales data for UK businesses across the whole economy, including businesses within the manufacturing sector, and was also used during the last rebasing exercise.
 ABS data are used for calculating annual sales values that include duty, annual sales values for the water and forestry support service indices, and annual sales values for products that are not covered by other sources.
+Exports are removed using the same approach as ProdCom before being price updated as part of the annual chain-linking process.

 Department for Environment, Food and Rural Affairs (Defra) and Marine Management Organisation (MMO)